-There is not enough research on the dynamics and effects of the Holodomor as well as on the psychological experiences of prisoners in the Soviet Gulag and their consequences.
-The reasons are clear: in the USSR, such studies were simply impossible.
+There is not enough research on the dynamics and effects of the Holodomor as well as on psychological experiences of prisoners in the Soviet Gulag.
+The reasons are clear: in the USSR such studies were impossible.

-At the same time, the memories of the Holodomor victims and the testimonies of their children and grandchildren, recorded by historians, allow us to describe and analyze the phenomenon of the Holodomor and its consequences within psychological and psychiatric criteria.
-The available literature, mostly in English, on other victims of post-traumatic stress, especiialy the study of Nazi death camps victims, describes conditions close to those experienced by Holodomor victims.
+At the same time, the memories of the Holodomor victims and the testimonies of their children and grandchildren, recorded by historians, make it possible to describe and analyze the phenomenon of the Holodomor and its consequences within psychological and psychiatric criteria.
+The available sources, mostly in English, on other victims of post-traumatic stress, especiialy the study of Nazi death camps victims, describes conditions close to those experienced by Holodomor victims.

-Described by psychologists and psychiatrists, the conditions of people in African countries who were starving as a result of the crop failure cannot be considered in our study as close to the Soviet phenomenon of the Holodomor genocide.
-Well-known sociologist Pitirim Sorokin wrote the first impressive work on famine as a social phenomenon: Famine as a factor.
-The impact of hunger on people’s behavior, social organization and public life.
-The researcher analyzed the famine of 1921–1923 in the Volga region.
-Even then he claimed that the famine in the Volga region was a vaccination of the Russian population with communist ideology, since it destroyed all the usual factors of regulation of public life.
+Described by psychologists and psychiatrists conditions of people in African countries who were starving as a result of the crop failure cannot be considered in our study as close to the Soviet phenomenon of the Holodomor genocide.
+Well-known sociologist Pitirim Sorokin wrote the first impressive work on famine as a social phenomenon Hunger as Factor.
+Hunger in Human Affairs.
+He analyzed the famine of 1921–1923 in the Volga region.
+Even then he claimed that the famine in the Volga region was a vaccination of the Russian population with communist ideology, since it destroyed all usual factors of regulation of public life.

-The Holodomor phenomenon in Ukraine occurred for socially determined reasons.
-They are as follows:
+The Holodomor in Ukraine was caused by socially determined factors.
+They are as follows,

-- total forced confiscation of all available food stocks, livestock, personal belongings, inventory from the rural population;
+- total confiscation of all available food stocks, livestock, personal belongings, inventory from the rural population;

-- aggressive behavoir of the authorities, who carried out the seizure, accompanied by repression;
+- aggressive behavior of the authorities who carried out the seizures and repressions;

 - ban on leaving one’s settlement in order to find conditions for survival in the nearby cities, where one could get a job;